 Microwave ovens eventually shrunk down to countertop size.
 In 1967 the first relatively affordable microwave oven went for sale at $495.
 By 1975 more sold than gas ranges.

 Percy Spencer received $2 for his patent for a microwave oven – the gratuity Raytheon awarded all employees for patents obtained by the company.
-Over his lifetime, he earned 300 patents.
+Over his lifetime, the lightly educated orphan from Maine earned 300 patents.

 Percy Spencer died Sept.
 8, 1970.